silnrsi/wstr/src/content/docs/scrlang/unicode/diak-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Dives Akuru script implementation is discussed in [Chapter 15 South and Central Asia-IV: Other Historic Scripts](http://www.unicode.org/versions/latest/ch15.pdf).
+In The Unicode Standard, Dives Akuru script implementation is discussed in [Chapter 15: South and Central Asia-IV — Other Historic Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-15/#G108027).

 ## Blocks